Coursera Plus gives you unlimited access to over 10,000 courses, while with regular Coursera, you pay for each course individually.

 However, casual learners might find better value in purchasing individual courses via Coursera.

-Final Verdict: Coursera Plus Offers More Value for Active Learners
+Conclusion: Coursera Plus Offers More Value for Most Learners

-Buy a Coursera Plus annual subscription at just $299 and get a flat 25% discount.
+Buy Coursera Plus annual subscription at just $399 and get a flat 40% discount.

 FAQs